Win a Breathtaking Bryson City Giveaway

 Just a half mile from I-40 in Old Fort is North Carolina's western-most branch of the North Carolina Museum of History.
 Learn about the cultural history of our mountains with both permanent and rotating exhibits at the Mountain Gateway Museum.
-Tour two historic cabins to get an idea of life in the late 1800s.
+Though the two historic cabins that have been restored to give an idea of life in the late 1800s are currently not accessible, the museum is still worth a visit.
+The cabins will be re-opened after repairs are complete.
 It's beautiful setting by the creek makes a perfect picnic spot and location for several festivals.
 It's free to visit.

 Old Fort has been considered a "gateway" to the Blue Ridge Mountains for many years.
 It was the site of the westernmost pioneer outpost in North Carolina prior to the Revolutionary War.
 Their displays, artifacts, photographs, and videos interpret life in the mountains from the earliest inhabitants through the settlement period and into the 20th century.